photon1503/az-native/demos/05-functions/04-durable-entity/readme.md

-# Azure Durable Entities & Actors
+# Azure Durable Entities: Aggregation & Actors

 A Durable Entity can be used:

--   As an actor like an object to manage state and perform operations on the object, like a bank account.
+-   As an actor like object to manage state and perform operations on the object, like a bank account.
 -   To implement the Aggregator pattern to aggregate data from multiple sources like IOT devices

 ## Links & Resources